 "Who knows what the future holds, eh?"
 "I beg your pardon?"
 She'd been about to hurry past him.
 Her head down against the rain, she'd barely noticed the man in the trilby hat walking towards her until he spoke.
 She looked at him suspiciously.
 "None of us really know.
 Want a smoke?"
 He tucked his … Continue reading A meeting on Bold Street: Flash fiction

-Open Letter from Let Our Kids Be Kids – the voice of tens of thousands of parents who want an end to SAT testing NOW.
+Open Letter from Let Our Kids Be Kids – the voice of tens of thousands of parents

 If you've been reading my last couple of blog posts, here and here, you'll know that I had signed myself and 11YO up for a 5km 'Bubble Rush' in aid of our local hospice.
 You'll also be aware that I'm a bit of couch potato, and that the training was NOT going well.
 The big day … Continue reading We did it!